Hello Students and Families,

 Please reach out to me if you have any questions or concerns.

 Your child should read for 20 minutes every night.
-They can read and log books from home, the library, or from the classroom.
-You can also read to your child and log the book you read together as well.
-If your child is reading a chapter book, you can log each chapter.
+They can read books from home, the library, or from the classroom.
+You can also read to your child as well.
+If your child is reading a chapter book, you can just read a chapter of it each night.

-The "Books and Beads" reading log and book will be kept inside their Homework Folder as part of their nightly routine.
+The "Books and Beads" reading bingo log and book will be kept inside their Red Homework Folder as part of their nightly homework routine.

 Please return the homework folder and notebook every Friday.
 If there is no school on a Friday , return the folder on the last day of the school week.